 NWB Bank is a national promotional bank.
 In other words, the bank's activities help to achieve public policy objectives.
 Even though NWB Bank was formed by and for the water authorities, over the years it has also started lending to the broader public sector.
-Examples of the bank's clients include municipal authorities, housing associations and drinking water companies.
-For several years, the bank has also been involved in financing PPPs and granting export loans (backed by the Dutch State).
+Examples of the bank's clients include water authorities, municipal authorities, housing associations and drinking water companies.
+In addition, the bank is also active in the financing of PPP and for several years in financing sustainable energy projects.